pufferpanel/pufferpanel/README.md

 You should then open `/srv/scripts/backup_server.sh` and edit line 75 changing `http://localhost/` to the URL for your node that the script is located on.

 ###Using RSSH
-You will need to do this manually for now until an automatic script is made to interface with the Admin CP server creation.

 Make the group for RSSH Users
 `[root@vpn ~]# groupadd rsshusers`

-Add a user for a server.
-(No SSH Access, SFTP Only) `[root@vpn ~]# useradd -d /srv/servers/dane -s /usr/bin/rssh -G rsshusers dane`

-Change the user's password
-`[root@vpn ~]# passwd dane`

 ####Edit SSHD Config:
 `/etc/ssh/sshd_config`